 Description and Responsibilities

-NASDAQ MarketWatch provides real-time surveillance for activity on the NASDAQ Stock Market, NASDAQ OMX BX, NASDAQ OMX PSX and the NASDAQ Options Market to maintain an orderly marketplace and level playing field for investors, market participants and listed companies.
+NASDAQ MarketWatch provides real-time surveillance for activity on the NASDAQ Stock Market, NASDAQ OMX BX, NASDAQ OMX PSX, NASDAQ Options Market and the NASDAQ OMX BX Options Market to maintain an orderly marketplace and level playing field for investors, market participants and listed companies.
 In an effort to foster marketplace integrity, MarketWatch oversees the complete and timely disclosure of material information by NASDAQ-listed companies.
-In addition, MarketWatch monitors compliance with Exchange rules and policies through real-time surveillance of price and volume information reported by market participants in both equities and options transactions.
+In addition, MarketWatch monitors compliance with Exchange rules and policies through real-time surveillance of price and volume information reported by market participants in equities and options transactions.
 MarketWatch works closely with NASDAQ business lines and FINRA in an effort to provide fair and equitable regulation for the NASDAQ markets.
-When activity is suspected of being potentially in violation of Exchange rules and policies, MarketWatch refers the activity to FINRA's Market Regulation for further review and potential disciplinary action.
+When activity is suspected of being potentially in violation of Exchange rules and policies, MarketWatch refers the activity to FINRA's regulatory groups for further review and potential disciplinary action.
 Information received by MarketWatch is confidential and used strictly for regulatory purposes.
 MarketWatch implements fair and independent decisions within the scope of its authority and without influence from other NASDAQ offices.

 NASDAQ Stock Market Rules require that, except in unusual circumstances, companies make prompt disclosure to the public through any Regulation FD-compliant method (or combination of methods) of disclosure of any material information that would reasonably be expected to affect the value of its securities or influence investors' decisions.
-Companies are required to notify MarketWatch at least ten minutes prior to the public release of certain material news announcements when the public release of the information is made during NASDAQ market hours (7:00 a.m. to 8:00 p.m.
-ET).
-If the public release of the material information is made outside of NASDAQ market hours, companies must notify MarketWatch of the material information prior to 6:50 a.m.
-Eastern Time.
+Companies are required to notify MarketWatch at least ten minutes prior to the public release of certain material news announcements when the public release of the information is made between 7:00 a.m. - 8:00 p.m.
+ET.
+If the public release of the material information is made outside of 7:00 a.m. – 8:00 p.m.
+ET, companies must notify MarketWatch of the material information prior to 6:50 a.m.
+ET.
 This notification must be provided to MarketWatch through the Electronic Disclosure submission system accessible at www.nasdaq.net.
 MarketWatch does not accept material news disclosures by fax or phone, except in emergency situations.
-MarketWatch business hours are from 6:30 a.m. to 8:00 p.m.
-Eastern Time, Monday through Friday.
+MarketWatch business hours are from 4:00 a.m. to 8:00 p.m.
+ET, Monday through Friday.
 NASDAQ MarketWatch assesses company disclosures for materiality and in certain circumstances, may implement a temporary trading halt to allow for even dissemination of the information.
 A trading halt provides the public with an opportunity to evaluate material information and consider it in making investment decisions.

 MarketWatch monitors real time trading in all NASDAQ securities during the trading day for price and volume activity utilizing automated surveillance systems.
 In the event of certain price and volume movements without a reasonable explanation, MarketWatch may contact a company in order to review the unusual market activity.
 MarketWatch treats the information provided by the company and other sources in a highly confidential manner, and uses it to assess market activity and assist in maintaining fair and orderly markets.
 A NASDAQ listing includes an obligation to disclose to MarketWatch information that the company is not otherwise disclosing to the investing public or the financial community.